Core excitations of uranyl in Cs$_{2}$UO$_{2}$Cl$_{4}$ from relativistic embedded damped-response time-dependent density functional theory calculations: Conclusions

-We acknowledge discussions with Dr.\ Valérie Vallet on carrying out the analysis of natural transition orbitals and on the manuscript.
-We acknowledge support from the Franco-German project CompRIXS (Agence nationale de la recherche ANR-19-CE29-0019, Deutsche Forschungsgemeinschaft JA 2329/6-1), PIA ANR project CaPPA (ANR-11-LABX-0005-01), I-SITE ULNE projects OVERSEE and MESONM International Associated Laboratory (LAI) (ANR-16-IDEX-0004), the French Ministry of Higher Education and Research, region Hauts de France council and European Regional Development Fund (ERDF) project CPER CLIMIBIO, and the French national supercomputing facilities (grants DARI A0090801859, A0110801859, A0130801859).
+We acknowledge discussions with Dr.\ Valérie Vallet (Université de Lille) on carrying out the analysis of natural transition orbitals and on the manuscript.
+WAM acknowledges helpful discussions with Dr. Patrick Norman (KTH) on general aspects of response theory.
+We acknowledge support from the Franco-German project CompRIXS (Agence nationale de la recherche ANR-19-CE29-0019, Deutsche Forschungsgemeinschaft JA 2329/6-1), PIA ANR project CaPPA (ANR-11-LABX-0005-01), I-SITE ULNE projects OVERSEE and MESONM International Associated Laboratory (LAI) (ANR-16-IDEX-0004), the French Ministry of Higher Education and Research, region Hauts de France council and European Regional Development Fund (ERDF) project CPER CLIMIBIO, and the French national supercomputing facilities (grants DARI A0090801859, A0110801859, A0130801859). \end{acknowledgement}